compulim/did/README.md

 - Another universe
    - Temporal UI state should be kept in the component itself
       - Devs can host multiple send box on a page and each of them works individually
+   - Hooks should be as stateless as possible

 ## 2024-02-28